 Another suggestion would be a trip to Mafra about 50 km south of Óbidos on your way back to Lisbon to visit the wonderful Palácio Nacional de Mafra, an extravagant convent-palace hybrid.

-A lovely vast beach backed by a river-mouth estuary 17km northwest of Obidos, ideal for windsurfing or a lovely place to relax by the sea.
-The beach has a row of relaxed bars and restaurants.
+Combine your trip with a visit to the sea at this lovely vast beach backed by a river-mouth estuary 17km northwest of Obidos, ideal for windsurfing or relax by the sea at one of the beach front bars or restaurnats.